 6. Hamilton’s Equations

-A Dynamical System's Path in Configuration Space and in State Space
+A Dynamical System’s Path in Configuration Space, State Space and Phase Space

 The system’s time evolution is along a path in configuration space parameterized by the time That, of course, fixes the corresponding path in state space, since differentiating the functions along that path determines the

 Trivial one-dimensional examples of these spaces are provided by the one-dimensional simple harmonic oscillator, where configuration space is just the axis, say, the state space is the plane, the system’s time path in the state space is an ellipse.

 For a stone falling vertically down, the configuration space is again a line, the path in the state space is parabolic,

 Exercise: Sketch the paths in state space for motions of a pendulum, meaning a mass at the end of a light rod, the other end fixed, but free to rotate in one vertical plane.
 Sketch the paths in coordinates.

 In principle, the system’s path through configuration space can always be computed using Newton’s laws of motion, but in practice the math may be intractable.
 As we’ve shown above, the elegant alternative created by Lagrange and Hamilton is to integrate the Lagrangian